 - System Design Capacity: 11 × 0.75 = 8.25 GPM

-This means you should design your zone layout so that no single zone runs more than 8.25 GPM worth of sprinkler heads simultaneously.
+This means no single zone should run more than 8.25 GPM worth of sprinkler heads at once.

 Step 4 — Determining Working Pressure

-Your working pressure is the PSI you use when selecting sprinkler heads and calculating precipitation rates.
-It is always lower than your static pressure because water loses pressure as it moves through pipes, fittings, the backflow preventer, and the valve.
+Your working pressure is the PSI you'll use when selecting sprinkler heads and calculating precipitation rates.
+It's always lower than your static pressure because water loses energy fighting its way through pipes, fittings, the backflow preventer, and valves.
+Working pressure is calculated by subtracting friction loss and elevation changes from static pressure at the point of connection 5.

-Use the following rule of thumb based on your static pressure reading:
+Use this rule-of-thumb table based on your static pressure reading:

 | Static Pressure (PSI) | Subtract | Estimated Working Pressure |